ehsangazar/ehsangazar/README.md

 ### Welcome to Gaz's GitHub Profile! 👋

 #### About Me
 Greetings!
-I'm Gaz, a seasoned Principal Engineer and Team Leader based in London, UK.
+I'm Gaz, a Principal Engineer and Team Leader based in London, UK.
 With over a decade of hands-on experience in software engineering, I specialize in architecting scalable solutions and fostering high-performing teams.
 My passion for technology extends beyond the realm of code; I thrive on empowering individuals to reach their full potential and fostering a culture of continuous learning and innovation.

 🌏 Located in London, UK \
 🔭 Currently working on: